isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-distrib-rpts.md

 ---
 description: After the reports have been generated, Report distributes the reports in the set based on the settings in its Report.cfg file.
-seo-description: After the reports have been generated, Report distributes the reports in the set based on the settings in its Report.cfg file.
-seo-title: Distributing Reports
 solution: Analytics
 title: Distributing Reports
 topic: Data workbench